 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store your new, unused medicine pen in the refrigerator, in the original carton, and protect it from light.
 Do not freeze insulin glargine and lixisenatide, and do not use the medicine if it has been frozen.
 You may store the opened medicine pen at room temperature for 28 days.
 Replace the pen cap after each use to protect from light.
 Throw away any unused medicine after 28 days.

-Precautions While Using insulin glargine and lixisenatide
+Precautions while using insulin glargine and lixisenatide

 Never share insulin pens with others under any circumstances.
 It is not safe for one pen to be used for more than one person.
 Sharing needles or pens can result in transmission of hepatitis viruses, HIV, or other bloodborne illnesses.

 Your doctor will want to check your progress at regular visits, especially during the first few weeks you take insulin glargine and lixisenatide.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.